goranmoomin/synchronization-team-11/README.md

-We currently use a very simplistic implementation of iterating the whole global list to update the rotlock states; this probably can be optimized with a more careful data structre design to store the rotlocks.
+We currently use a very simplistic implementation of iterating the whole global list to update the rotlock states; this probably can be optimized with a more careful data structure design to store the rotlocks.
 Sorting the rotlock list or having a separate list of activated rotlocks, maintaining a separate cache indexed by orientation to quickly check if specific ranges are locked or not were